 The statue of General Toussaint L’Ouverture shows you the way into the history of Little Haiti, Florida: the father if Haitian Revolution rules over the streets flooded with the impossible mixture of vibrant colors.
 The Little Haiti Cultural Complex regularly hosts Afro-Caribbean dance shows, creative exhibitions, and theatrical performances.
 Art also exists in the placer of tiny indie galleries all over Little Haiti.
 Food is another staple of the neighborhood: visit Michael’s Genuine Food & Drink for gourmet comfort delicacies or Chef Creole with classic Bahamian dishes and Ironside Kitchen for the best pizza in Miami.

-The median rent for an apartment in Little Haiti, Miami, FL increased by 3.2% to $1911.
-Statistics show that house rent price increased by 5.2% this month making it up to $3130.
+The median rent for an apartment in Little Haiti, Miami, FL decreased by 14.4% to $1,621.
+Statistics show that house rent price decreased by 19.1% this month making it up to $3,181.
 Condos faced an upward trend these days.
-The median rent for a condo increased by 3.1%, it’s now available for $3102.
-You can now rent a duplex for $1394, duplex rent price decreased by 1% this month.
-The median rent for a loft faced changes as well, it increased by 2.3%, the price tag now starts at $3090.
-An average room will now go for $782, the median rent price for a room increased by 3.7%.
+The median rent for a condo decreased by 9.7%, it’s now available for $2,261.
+You can now rent a duplex for $1,537, duplex rent price decreased by 5.9% this month.
+The median rent for a loft did not face significant changes this time, it now still goes for $5,950.
+If you’re looking for a room, the price tag still starts at $800.
+The median price did not change this time.
+Townhouse rent pricing didn’t change, the price still starts at $2,700.

 The rent prices in Little Haiti, Miami are audaciously low and go in a pack with cultural experiences you’ll never forget.
 Search through the available one-story houses for rent in Little Haiti – they don’t get really big or luxurious, it just doesn’t go with the lifestyle of the neighborhood.
 Instead, all apartments for rent in Little Haiti are grounded in rich culture and solid traditions.
 The beach is a short walk to the south; some of Miami’s best attractions including Wynwood and Design District are not away.
 Given the price, rooms for rent in Little Haiti become the common option for Florida newcomers – they come, but they never leave.
 Choose Little Haiti to celebrate life every day of the year!